scyberLink/ruig/CONTRIBUTING.md

   - **Note:** Because the developers need to copy and paste the code snippet, including a code snippet as a media file (i.e. .gif) is not sufficient.
 - Errors from the Dev Tools Console (open from the menu: Help > Toggle Developer Tools)

-### Creating Pull Requests

-- Please refer to the article on [creating pull requests](https://github.com/scyberLink/ruig/wiki/How-to-Contribute#pull-requests) and contributing to this project.

 ## Pull Request Formatting

 To maintain consistency and readability in PR submissions, please follow these guidelines: